Afghan war’s end quiets chaplain’s litany of funeral prayers | WTOP

 “My heart has been torn out so many times,” the 74-year-old says, “I can hardly count.”

-Dover’s base has housed a mortuary since 1955, handling not just victims of war but base shootings, terror attacks and space shuttle disasters.
+Dover Air Force Base has housed a mortuary since 1955, when airmen first received the dead in a pair of Quonset huts.
+In the years since, it has seen victims of base shootings, aircraft crashes, terror attacks and space shuttle disasters.
 More than 20,000 of the Vietnam War’s dead passed through here.

+As if its history alone didn’t make Dover synonymous with sacrifice, the base is teeming with reminders.

+At a uniform shop, posthumously awarded medals are polished to a high shine and positioned on jackets with a ruler so a slain servicemember can be dressed perfectly one last time.

+Precision dictates everything, down to the V-formation of Yoo-Hoos in a Subzero and flawless stacks of Hershey’s Miniatures in a candy dish at the base’s lodging for bereaved families.

+“We want to make sure everything is done to perfection,” says Army Sgt.
+1st Class Nicole McMinamin, who runs the uniform shop.
+“They put their life on the line for this country.”

-Sparks arrived on base in 1980 as a chaplain in the Air Force Reserves and largely was tasked with the spiritual needs of the 436th Airlift Wing, organizing Sunday school, talking through servicemembers’ problems at home, attending events, and otherwise ministering while juggling his full-time job as pastor of a small Nazarene church.
+Sparks arrived on base in 1980 as a chaplain in the Air Force Reserves and largely was tasked with the spiritual needs of the 436th Airlift Wing, organizing Sunday school and seminars, talking through servicemembers’ problems at home, attending events, and otherwise becoming a familiar face while juggling his full-time job as pastor of a small Nazarene church.

 By the time he’d been at it for 21 years, he’d risen to lieutenant colonel and was starting to think about his military retirement.
 Then Sept.
 11, 2001, arrived.
 He was called to active duty and assigned to the mortuary, where the Pentagon’s dead were being brought, and where he was to be a source of solace for those charged with the somber task of identifying, autopsying and preparing the dead.

+Weeks turned to months, one war turned to two, and by the time Sparks submitted his resignation from pastoring a third time, the church board accepted.
+He found himself with a life entwined with death.

-He’d don a white Tyvek suit and draw a black cross on it, standing by as x-ray technicians, dentists and medical examiners worked on remains.
-If they needed help moving a body, he’d pitch in, but mostly he talked with workers about their cat or their crazy ex-girlfriend or anything to get their mind off the horror laid before them.
+He’d don a white Tyvek suit and draw a black cross on the breast, standing by as x-ray technicians, dentists and medical examiners worked on remains.
+If they needed help moving a body, he’d pitch in, but mostly he talked with workers about their cat or their crazy ex-girlfriend or anything that would get their mind off the horror laid before them on a gurney.

 “Normal conversation,” he says, “in an abnormal venue.”

-Weeks turned to months, one war turned to two, and in time, Sparks gave up his pastor job, committing to his role in the mortuary.
-He found himself with a life entwined with death.

-For years at the war’s start, when the dead arrived from Afghanistan, Sparks was often tapped to pray beside the aluminum crates holding them.
-Then, as more and more families came for the ritual of carrying the remains off the plane, Sparks became the go-to minister trying to soothe them at the worst moment of their lives.
+As a pastor, he was used to relationships with churchgoers that continued for years.
+Here, so many families come before him that he knows he can’t keep up contact forever.
+He centers himself before meeting them, listening to jazz and reminding himself he can only be with them for part of their journey.

+“They may not remember my name, probably don’t,” he says, “but I know that I had an impact.”

-Some families seemed to sink into a catatonia that he knew meant he needed to give space.
+Some families seem to sink into a catatonia that he knows means he should give them space.
 Others come clutching photos of the lost or otherwise tip Sparks off that his conversation might help.

 “Tell me about your love story,” he’ll ask a spouse.
 “What did you call him?” he’ll ask a parent.